 We, the undersigned, are concerned citizens who urge our leaders to act now to DENY this zoning change application.
-Action petitioned for Commonwealth Development Corporation from Middleton, Wisconsin has applied to change 5.8 acres of Light-Industrial zoned land to R-4 Medium, High-Density Residential to accommodate a 96 unit low income apartment complex.
-Petition summary and background
+Action petitioned for zoned land to R-4 Medium, High-Density Residential to accommodate a 96 unit low income apartment complex. background Commonwealth Development Corporation from Middleton, Wisconsin has applied to change 5.8 acres of Light-Industria Petition summary and